The Complete OSHA

 Overview

-For official guidance, refer to OSHA:
+For official guidance, visit OSHA:

 https://www.osha.gov/hazcom

-• Managing SDSs, labels, and regulatory references
+• Keep SDSs, labels, and compliance records synchronized

 On January 15, 2026, OSHA extended all of the compliance dates for the updates to the Hazard Communication Standard by four months.
 For more details, see the Federal Register notice.

-Compliance date: May 19, 2026
+Compliance date: May 19, 2026 (18 months after effective date)

 Requirement(s): Update labels and SDSs for substances